onprint/onprint-sdk-js/README.md

 ### Execution
 You should now be able to run *test/index.html* in your server and see what's happening.
 If you skip the Cleanup step (by replacing `describe()` with `describe.skip()`), you will be able to visualize the created folder in the edition platform.
-Don't forget to remove the folder manually if you do so to avoid image conflicts.
+Don't forget to remove the folder manually when you finish to avoid image conflicts.
 If you get no image, try with your own one and simply replace rabbits.jpg and rabbitszone.jpg.

 ## SDK